Samerhassanie/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-The missing values are substituted with the average of the interval they fall in and the new dataset is stored in the variable subNA_data.
+The missing values are substituted with the average of the interval they fall in rounded to integer values and the new dataset is stored in the variable subNA_data.

 ```r